 Fruit Shakes: There is no better way than to wash down your meal with an icy cold fruit shake.
 Flavors include Mango, Passionfruit, Coconut, Watermelon, Orange, Strawberry, Banana, Apple, Kiwi, and plenty more.

-Saturday Night Market – what can you expect?
+Koh Phangan Saturday Market – what can you expect?

-On Saturday evenings, the market extends to an even bigger assortment of stalls, below we have named a few items you can expect to find:
+On Saturday evenings, the market extends to an even bigger assortment of stalls.
+Below we have named a few of the many items you can expect to find:

 Makeup: You will find a few stalls that offer European branded makeup alongside similar Asian brands.
 Eyeshadow palettes, Lip paints, and mascaras were a few of the products we saw on sale.